 The aim of this Section is to explain how the ground state preparation protocol proposed in Sec.~\ref{sec:gs_prep} can indeed produce the same results of Eq.~\eqref{eq:gs_proj}.
 This is based on three observations:

 1) Since $\hat{X}$ and $-i\hat{Y}$ give the same result if applied to $\ket{0}$, $\hat{X}\ket{0}=-i \hat{Y} \ket{0}=\ket{1}$, it is also true that

-2) $\hat{A}_{i,j}$ commutes with all other operators $\hat{A}_{i',j'}$ and $\hat{B}_{i',j'}$ except for $\hat{A}_{i+1,j+1}$ and $\hat{B}_{i-1,j-1}$; this implies that the ordering of the product along diagonals spanning the system in direction bottom-right (BR) to top-left (TL) do not matter, whereas the ordering of products along diagonals in direction bottom-left (BL) to top-right (TR) do matter.
-The correct order can be evicted from the next point.
+2) $\hat{A}_{i,j}$ commutes with all other operators $\hat{A}_{i',j'}$ and $\hat{B}_{i',j'}$ except for $\hat{A}_{i+1,j+1}$ and $\hat{B}_{i-1,j-1}$; this implies that the ordering of the product along diagonals spanning the system in direction bottom-right (BR) to top-left (TL) does not matter, whereas the ordering of products along diagonals in direction bottom-left (BL) to top-right (TR) does matter.
+The correct order can be determined from the next point.

 3) In a product of two noncommuting terms $(1-i\hat{A}_{i+1,j+1})$ and $(1-i\hat{A}_{i,j})$, the noncommuting parts satisfy

 According to observation 1 and the fact that $\hat{Z}\ket{0}=\ket{0}$, the operator in Eq.~\eqref{eq:noncomm1} acts on $\ket{\psi_0}$ in exactly the same way as $\hat{P}_{i+1,j+1} \hat{P}_{i,j}$, such that